 Opening Price: The opening price is the price at which a contract first trades upon the opening of a position.

-Index Price: The index tracks the spot price, which is taken from Bitfinex, Bitstamp, GDAX and other top exchanges, and represents the overall price level of the market.
+Index Order： The index price tracks the spot price, which is taken from Binance, Huobi Pro and other top exchanges.
+It represents the overall price level of the market and is used as an indicator of profit and loss.

 Trigger Order: Trigger order is a trading instruction with pre-defined parameters (trigger price and execution price) by a user.
 When the last traded price has reached the trigger price, 58COIN will send an order to the market at the execution price.
 Trigger order may not necessarily be executed.

-Available Balance: Funds that can be used to open new positions and transferring out, in which margin is excluded.
+Available Balance: Funds that can be used to open new positions and being transferred out, in which margin is excluded.

-Equity: All of the user's funds, including available balance and margin.
+Equity: All of the user's assets, including available balance and margin.

 Insurance Fund: 58COIN uses an Insurance Fund to avoid Auto-Deleveraging in traders' positions.
 The fund is used to aggress unfilled liquidation orders before they are taken over by the auto-deleveraging system.
 The Insurance Fund grows from liquidations that were able to be executed in the market at a price better than the bankruptcy price of that particular position.